The number of students allowed from each school is:

 II.
 Team round

 Free response, 8-10 questions, 45 minutes.
 No calculators of any kind are allowed.Students will work in teams of 3 or 4.
 High schools may form up to 5 teams to compete in this round while middle schools may form up to 2 teams.
 Teams will be given 8-10 questions to work in their groups.
-At the end of the designated time, each team will turn in one answer paper per question with the team’s name on it (this is very important).
+At the end of the designated time, each team will turn in one answer paper per question.
 Awards will be given to the top three teams and the students on those teams.

 The top team from each school will be selected to participate in the College Bowl Round.
 If a qualifying team does not have four members, they may choose a fourth member from their school.